Gigafactory Texas

 Gigafactory Texas (also known as Giga Texas, Giga Austin, or Gigafactory 5) is a Tesla, Inc. automotive manufacturing facility in unincorporated Travis County, Texas, just outside of Austin.
-Construction began in July 2020, limited production of Model Y began before the end of 2021, and initial deliveries of vehicles built at the factory took place at an opening party called "Cyber Rodeo" on April 7, 2022.
+Construction began in July 2020, limited production of the Model Y began before the end of 2021, and initial deliveries of vehicles built at the factory took place at an opening party called "Cyber Rodeo" on April 7, 2022.

-The factory produces Model Y cars for the Eastern United States and is also the main factory for the Cybertruck and the company's next-generation vehicle.
+The factory produces Model Y cars for the Eastern United States and is also the main factory for the Cybertruck, the Cybercab, and the company's next-generation vehicle.
 It also serves as the site of Tesla's corporate headquarters.
-It is the country's second biggest factory by size as well as the second-largest building by volume in the world after the Boeing Everett Factory.
+It is the world's largest factory by square footage, as well as the second-largest building by volume in the world after the Boeing Everett Factory.

-Tesla originally planned to employ a staff of over 60,000 as production ramped up.
-However, in 2024, employees (12% of the factory's workforce) were terminated in one of the largest layoffs in Austin history.

 History

 Selection process

 Tesla began considering locations across eight states in the central United States during 2019‒2020.
 Community groups and government officials in several areas of the US expressed interest in hosting what was expected to be a very large Tesla Gigafactory manufacturing facility.
 Some expressed interest in facilitating land procurement, getting over the regulatory obstacles, and considering potential tax incentives.
 Some aimed to reach Elon Musk directly through social media marketing.

 By May 2020, a selection process was underway by Tesla.
 The short list included Austin, Nashville and Tulsa (Oklahoma).
 Two locations in the vicinity of Tulsa had been viewed by Tesla by mid-May.
 The Tulsa campaign was promoted by G. T. Bynum, the mayor of Tulsa.
-In May 2020 Bynum discussed the suitability of "Green Country" (Northeastern Oklahoma) and distributed a photomontage of the Cybertruck in Tulsa Police Department livery, with a suggestion of local purchasing, if the Gigafactory was to be situated near Tulsa.
-On May 20, 2020, wrap advertising was applied to the Golden Driller statue located at the Tulsa Expo Center creating a caricature of Elon Musk, with the word "Tulsa" on statue's belt buckle replaced by the "Tesla" name.
+In May 2020, Bynum discussed the suitability of "Green Country" (Northeastern Oklahoma) and distributed a photomontage of the Cybertruck in Tulsa Police Department livery, with a suggestion of local purchasing, if the Gigafactory was to be situated near Tulsa.
+On May 20, 2020, wrap advertising was applied to the Golden Driller statue located at the Tulsa Expo Center with the word "Tulsa" on statue's belt buckle replaced by the "Tesla" name.
 In July 2020, Tesla selected Austin as the site for the factory.